 Removal of gorse and broom is necessary in order to prevent its encroachment on grass and heather, and to prevent it providing a haven for rabbits.
 Small areas of gorse are welcome on the golf course, but not large dense areas where golf balls cannot be found.

-Gorse will be removed from areas where it is becoming too dense, or is starting to encroach; for example right of 2nd Medal, right of Sandy’s flats on 9th Medal, left and right of 13th Medal, left and right of 15th Medal, right of 11th Ashludie; removal of the gorse at the left of the 10th Medal is subject to further discussion at the next Links Board meeting.
+Gorse will be removed from areas where it is becoming too dense, or is starting to encroach; for example right of 2nd Medal, right of Sandy’s flats on 9th Medal, left and right of the 10th Medal, left and right of 13th Medal, left and right of 15th Medal, right of 11th Ashludie.

 Rough turf will be used to returf these areas which are in play, or easily visible; this will prevent these areas from being unsightly following gorse removal.